csbun/grunt-file-modified/README.md

 # grunt-file-modified

-> check if files is modified
+> check if files is modified via git

 ## Getting Started
 This plugin requires Grunt `~0.4.5`